 - Discover how Warsaw’s area of Praga has transformed from a poor borough into an artistic hub

 - Visit beautiful Lazienki Park, featuring a palace and amphitheater

 - Stroll through Warsaw’s Old Town, a UNESCO World Heritage Site, and admire medieval architecture

 - Enjoy free time to explore sites like the Royal Castle

 - Small-group tour limited to 10 people ensures a more personalized experience

 What You Can Expect

-Continue walking down the Royal Route to the city’s historic center, Old Town, a UNESCO World Heritage Site.
-Admire the quaint atmosphere and medieval architecture as you saunter down cobblestone streets to Old Town Market Place, full of traditional Polish restaurants, cafés and shops.
+Continue to Lazienki Park, formerly a hunting ground.
+Pass the neoclassical Lazienki Palace before walking down the Royal Route to the city’s UNESCO-listed Old Town.
+Admire the medieval architecture as you stroll to the Old Town Market Place, full of traditional Polish cafes, restaurants and shops.